 Reach Out to a Friend when You Feel Overwhelmed

 Let someone know if you are struggling.
 Don’t go days without reaching out to a friend.
 Isolating yourself can keep you trapped with just your thoughts.

 Yes, it is good to have time to work through your emotions and process what is causing you anxiety.
 But others can bring us comfort by encouraging us and giving us perspective on our situation.
 So balance alone time with making sure that you are allowing others to know that you really struggling right now.

-Limit Your Caffeine
+Limit Your Caffeine to Cut Anxious Thoughts

 A blogger, I follow, mentioned that she was limiting her caffeine, and it really helped her with her anxiety.
 I had never heard of that benefit.
 I try to limit caffeine as it makes me feel revved up and too much messes with my blood pressure.